Western waterdog

 The western waterdog (Necturus beyeri) is a species of aquatic salamander in the family Proteidae.
-It is endemic to the southeastern United States, where it occurs in Alabama, Louisiana, Mississippi, and Texas.
+It is endemic to the deep South, where it occurs in Alabama, Louisiana, Mississippi, and Texas.

 Taxonomy

 This may be a species complex that could be split into different taxa as research indicates; the Apalachicola (N. moleri) and Escambia (N. mounti) waterdogs were split from this species in 2020; previously, they were all grouped together as the Gulf Coast waterdog.
 It is closely related to Necturus alabamensis.

 Studies indicate that as currently defined, it comprises four lineages: the "Mobile" lineage (ranging from the Mobile River to the Biloxi River), the "Pearl" lineage (ranging from the Wolf River to the Pearl River), the "Pontchartrain" lineage (ranging from the Bayou Bonfouca in Louisiana to the Blind River), and the "Western" lineage (ranging from the Calcasieu River to the west fork of the San Jacinto River).

 Description

 Adults are 6 to 8.5 in in length.
 It is brown with light brown and black speckles.
 It exhibits neoteny, retaining its gills and larva-like tail into adulthood.
 It can be distinguished from N. moleri and N. mounti (formerly thought to be conspecific) by its comparatively larger size, heavier spotting, and the unstriped larvae with numerous white spots.

+N. beyeri exhibits sexual dimorphism as males are typically larger than females, which could possibly play a role in mating behaviors and territorial disputes.